murthymalini/full-stack-web-app-project/README.md

  * Chart.js

-### Challenges
+### Challenges Faced
 1. Connecting the scatter plot for each cause using a line to show trends with different units of measurement in one graph.
-2. Map: Getting the properties within choropleth, passing an array within locations and z:co-ordinates
+2. Map: Getting the properties within choropleth, passing an array within locations and z:co-ordinates : Resolved
-3. Connecting the plots together with the dropdown
+3. Connecting the plots together with the dropdown : Resolved
+4. Deployment on Heroku with mLab MongoDB

 ### Findings of the project